-1. Use sight barriers
+Use sight barriers

-Inside your home you can simply close your blinds or install a removable plastic film that makes windows opaque to obscure your dog's view.
+Inside your home, you can close your blinds or install a removable plastic film that makes windows opaque to obscure your dog's view.

-2. A doggy quiet zone
+A doggy quiet zone

 Other helpful tools to help with this are:

 - Toys: Separation barkers benefits from having something to do when you leave the house.
-A hard rubber dog toy that dispenses treats is a great way to keep them happy, and their mouth busy with something other than barking.
+A hard rubber dog toy that dispenses treats is a great way to keep them happy and their mouth busy with something other than barking.
 Just be careful that the toy is big enough not to be a chocking-hazard.

-- Pheromone-based treatment: Diffusers mimic the “calming pheromones” given off by female dogs and will help soothe dogs that bark due to the stress.
-You might not see a dramatic shift in behavior but keep in mind that the chemicals are milder than medication, but are an easy and affordable way to take the edge off.
+- Pheromone-based treatment: Diffusers mimic the “calming pheromones” given off by female dogs and will help soothe dogs that bark due to stress.
+You might not see a dramatic shift in behavior but keep in mind that the chemicals are milder than medication but are an easy and affordable way to take the edge off.

-3. Bark control gear
+Bark control gear